 The diesel particle filter system filters harmful soot particles out of the exhaust gases.
 The system includes a self-cleaning function that runs automatically during driving without any notification.
 The filter is cleaned by periodically burning off the soot particles at high temperature.
-This process takes place automatically under set driving conditions and may take up to 15 minutes.
-Fuel consumption may be higher during this period.
+This process takes place automatically under set driving conditions and may take more than 15 minutes.
+Autostop is not available and fuel consumption may be higher during this period.
 The emission of smells and smoke during this process is normal.